kahmali/meteor-restivus/README.md

 ## Authenticating

-If you have `useAuth` set to `true`, you now have a `/login` method that returns a `userId` and `authToken`.
+If you have `useAuth` set to `true`, you now have a `/login` endpoint that returns a `userId` and `authToken`.
 You must save these, and include them in subsequent requests.

 (Note: Make absolute certain you're using HTTPS, otherwise this is insecure.
 In an ideal world, this should only be done with DDP and SRP, but, alas, this is a ReSTful API.)